lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240923112809](https://github.com/user-attachments/assets/e571ab7e-9fc4-40ff-a835-65a46e6b3690)

-Below are is the scan related traffic where I was able to see that it did have the IP option R available:
+Below is the scan related traffic where I was able to see that it did have the IP option R available:

 ![Pasted image 20240923112706](https://github.com/user-attachments/assets/61da2c44-109c-4251-92cb-2f5bb7a1814a)